mchmarny/grpc-lab/README.md

 kubectl get ingress -n $SPACE -w
 ```

-Now go to the DNS server and create an `A` entry for the value in the `HOSTS` column.
+Now go to the DNS server and create an `A` entry for the `*` and the IP value in the `HOSTS` column.
 You can test when this gets propagated using `dig gping.thingz.io` for example, or whatever the `HOST` value is.

 ## test